-Bird Hazing is particularly effective in removing birds from large enclosed to semi-enclosed areas, such as docks, overhangs, warehouses, aircraft hangars and plant nurseries.
+Bird Control Hazers are particularly effective in removing birds from large enclosed to semi-enclosed areas, such as docks, overhangs, warehouses, aircraft hangars and plant nurseries.
 It has been proven effective for driving out pigeons, seagulls, geese, starlings, and many other pest birds.
 Bird Hazing is not recommended for heavily occupied buildings or structures that have a high volume of foot traffic.

 The Bird B Gone® Bird Hazer is an affordable hazing system that releases a fine fog (less than 5-micron particle size) of liquid methyl anthranilate into the air.
 Each satellite unit features a 1-liter tank and uses far less liquid repellent than other hazing units.
 Each main control unit controls up to 3 satellite units for full perimeter coverage.

 Bird Fogging is used to move flocks of birds from wide open areas where they are a nuisance.
-Bird fogging is recommended for use against flocks of birds that gather and loiter in parks, golf courses, memorial parks snd other large open spaces.
+Bird fogging is recommended for use against flocks of birds that gather and loiter in parks, golf courses, memorial parks and other large open spaces.
 The fog is created using either a stationary or hand-held fogging unit.
 The units generate an aerosol of methyl anthranilate to produce a “wet fog” that will not penetrate shrubs.
 Fogging is best used in open areas where birds fly through or graze in.
 Fogging should be repeated as often as necessary to keep birds away.